smshyamsundar/oxidized-configs/README.md

 This included the integration of the network device monitoring systems and syslog.

-We have update the configs as per the device type we use.
+We have updated the configs according to the device type we use.

 juniper: junos